Wish Your Favorite TV Show or Movie Was Available on Netflix? Here’s How to Make It Happen

 How to request shows and movies on Netflix

 Netflix offers an incredibly easy-to-use suggestion form.
 As the page says, it’s the only place to make content requests, so don’t bother digging up emails or other contact forms to harass some poor customer service agent.
 (And don’t launch into a Tweetstorm, either.)
 Simply fill out the Netflix suggestion form and wait patiently.

 The page lets you enter up to three suggestions.
 Type them in, confirm you’re not a robot, and viola: Suggestion submitted.
 If you have questions about the request process, Netflix offers a few answers below the form; otherwise, once you’ve made your requests, all you can do is wait (and watch a few Christmas movies on Netflix while you wait, if you’re so inclined).

-But not so fast: some shows are simply impossible for Netflix to carry.
+While you wait, remember: Some shows are simply impossible for Netflix to carry.
 Every time the site wants to carry a new movie or show, it has to make a deal with the company that owns it—and sometimes that company doesn’t want to play ball.
-HBO, for example, is holding onto Game of Thrones very tightly.
-So sadly, you won’t be seeing it on Netflix any time soon (even though it’s one of the most requested shows).
+HBO, for example, is holding on to Game of Thrones very tightly, so you won’t be seeing it on Netflix any time soon, even though it’s one of the most-requested shows.

-And suggesting a show more than once won’t help you out.
-Clearly people have gotten trigger happy in the past, because the page gently tells users “If you’ve already submitted a request for a title, you can sit back and relax—we’ve received your feedback and there’s nothing more for you to do.”
+Suggesting a show more than once won’t help you out.
+Clearly people have gotten trigger happy with their Netflix suggestions in the past, because the page gently tells users, “If you’ve already submitted a request for a title, you can sit back and relax—we’ve received your feedback and there’s nothing more for you to do.”

 So here’s your best bet—don’t make a super obvious request.
-Netflix would already be carrying Game of Thrones if it could.
-And that applies to other wildly popular TV series everyone talks about.
-But, that awesome 80s movie you saw once?
-Now we’re in business and you might just get your wish granted.
+Netflix would already be carrying Game of Thrones if it could, and that likely applies to other wildly popular TV series everyone talks about.
+But that awesome 80s movie you saw once?
+Now we’re in business.
+You might just get your wish granted.